PetTutor/pir-to-pet-tutor/README.md

 #### pir-basic-demo.ino

+`NOTE: The Bean+ BLE single board is no longer available but other BLE devices could be used such as Arduino or ESP32.`

 A basic PIR demo, only requires the Bean+ and the PIR detector.

 The hardware required for this to function includes: